darvid7/Github-source-lines-of-code/readme.md

 optional arguments:
   -h, --help            show this help message and exit -l SORT_BY_LANGUAGE, --sort_by_language SORT_BY_LANGUAGE
-                        Sort results by language.
+                        Boolean, sort results by language.
   -c COUNT_DESCENDING, --count_descending COUNT_DESCENDING
-                        Sort results by SLOC count descending, if False sorts in ascending order.
+                        Booleanm, sort results by SLOC count descending, if False sorts in ascending order.
   -o ONLY_OWNER, --only_owner ONLY_OWNER
-                        Only check repositories that the user owns.
+                        Boolean, only check repositories that the user owns.
   -v VERBOSITY, --verbosity VERBOSITY
-                        Level of verbosity.
+                        Integer, level of verbosity.
 0: Only show progress bar.
-1:
-                        Print out repository being processed.
+1: Print out repository being processed.
 2: Print every UPDATE and INSERT to db.

 ```

 ## Sample output